h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_7_MCQ.md

 **Options:**
 A) Treatment 1 is 8 times more effective than Treatment 2
 B) The data are 8 times more likely under Model 1 than Model 2
-C) The posterior odds are 8 times the prior odds
+C) The posterior odds are always 8 regardless of the prior odds
 D) The probability of Model 1 being correct is 8 times that of Model 2

 **Answer:** B